 Description

-The concert offers a unique insight into the musical life and influence of one of the most intriguing figures of the 18th century: Baron Gottfried van Swieten was not only a diplomat, but also a major patron of music, playing a key role in promoting and shaping the work of some of the era’s greatest composers.
+The concert offers a unique insight into the musical life and influence of one of the 18th century’s most intriguing figures: Baron Gottfried van Swieten.
+Not only a diplomat, van Swieten was also a major patron of music, playing a key role in promoting and shaping the works of some of the era’s greatest composers.

-Van Swieten’s connections with Berlin and Vienna made him a crucial bridge between these two major musical centres.
-His passion for the baroque music of J. S. Bach and G. F. Handel, as well as his relationships with classical composers like Joseph Haydn and Wolfgang Amadeus Mozart, had a significant impact on the development of classical music.
+His connections with Berlin and Vienna positioned him as a crucial bridge between these two significant musical centres.
+Van Swieten’s passion for the baroque music of J. S. Bach and G. F. Handel, along with his relationships with classical composers like Joseph Haydn and Wolfgang Amadeus Mozart, significantly influenced the development of classical music.

-In addition to generously funding composers, the Baron also commissioned, for example, the transcription of works by Bach and his contemporaries into the current musical idioms.
-Inspired by this idea, Duo Agion will also perform the first movement of a J. S. Bach sonata on the fortepiano in a style that was more common practice in Mozart’s lifetime.
+In addition to generously funding composers, the Baron commissioned transcriptions of works by Bach and his contemporaries into contemporary musical idioms.
+Inspired by this practice, the Duo Agion will perform the first movement of a J. S. Bach sonata on the fortepiano in a style more common during Mozart’s lifetime.

 This concert is not only a journey through the diverse musical styles of the 18th century but also a tribute to Gottfried van Swieten, whose passion and support for music helped shape the soundscape of his time.